Spring is the time for New Beginnings: amending our garden soil

 Remember that light patterns change.
 The position of buildings may not change but many other things do.
 When we moved into our current house the yard was bordered with trees, especially along the west side, many of them evergreens.
 They provided a sense of privacy and necessary shade in the hot dinner hours when we chose to eat outside, and we appreciated them.
 As time went on we noticed that we needed our sun umbrella less, and one day I was shocked to note that by 4:00 in the afternoon, our shade stretched all the way to the trampoline, a good 100 feet!
 Clearly that shade had been gradually increasing but I had never paid a whole lot of attention to it, other than to notice that our table wasn’t as hot at dinner time as it used to be.
 Once I did start paying attention however, I noticed how that shade had changed the growing patterns of a huge chunk of our yard.
 Dan had been wanting to cut those trees down for a few years because of the shade, but I wasn’t convinced till my big discovery.
 Trees grow.
 Big trees become bigger trees.
 It happens so gradually that until we are prepared to open our eyes and seriously take NOTE of the sun vs shade situation in our yards, it simply escapes us.
 But regardless of whether we’re taking note, it is affecting the growing conditions of everything it touches.

-No one likes to cut down trees, but sometimes it just has to be done, and I knew that day our two big spruce trees had to go.
-They had grown to a whopping estimated 35 feet, and in their ideal environment, were only gonna grow taller.
-They came down September of 2019.
 When you’re tracking your sunlight, keep in mind that in the spring bare branched trees are not giving as much shade as they will in the summer; once they leaf out, the former illusion of filtered sunlight morphs into full shade.
 Be frank in your assessment, it doesn’t do you any good to be sentimental about trees.
 If they work they work, if they don’t they don’t.
-You are the boss.
+You’re the boss.
+You can replace a tree that’s grown too big with another smaller, more suitable-to-the-space tree.
+Perhaps a fruit tree.

-Ideally, you’d like to find a nice sizable patch of ground that receives 8 hours of full sun a day, unobstructed by tree shade or building shade.
+Ideally, for your vegetable garden you’d like to find a nice sizable patch of ground that receives 8 hours of full sun a day, unobstructed by tree shade or building shade.
 But if your yard is mature, that may not be possible without removing or at least pruning a tree or two.
 Removing the lower branches of a tree can allow filtered sun to shine through where full shade once dominated, and for flower gardens that might suffice, but vegetables need more than filtered sun.

-Your best spot might be in a soiled area where all you have to do is remove grass.
-Lucky you.
-Your best spot might be shaded by some nice trees.
-You can always prune lower branches to open up sunlight, or you might have to remove one or two.
-Remember, you can always plant another tree in another area where it can be a better neighbour.
 Your best spot might be in an area with poor soil or as in our case, no soil.
 In that case, raised beds might be your best option.
 Your best spot might be on your patio, in which case you may be obliged to grow in containers.
 If you live in an apartment, your best spot might be a balcony.
 Sun will determine your best spot.
 Every other condition is manageable.

 I believe that for the most part, gardening directly IN the soil bed is the easiest and usually the best.
 But raised beds are a great alternative with a whole list of benefits.